 Withdrawing From School: Any student who receives financial aid and withdraws from ALL classes prior to completing 60% of the semester/program and/or courses may be required to repay a portion of all federal financial aid received.
 CONTACT THE FINANCIAL AID OFFICE BEFORE WITHDRAWING FROM ALL COURSES.
-(See Return of Title IV Policy at http://www.citruscollege.edu/stdntsrv/finaid/Pages/Return IVFunds.aspx)
+(See Return of Title IV Policy.

-- 4. Satisfactory Academic Progress: By accepting financial aid, you have read and understand the Financial Aid Office Satisfactory Academic Progress (SAP) Standards.
+- 4. Satisfactory Academic Progress: By accepting financial aid, you have read and understand the Financial Aid Department's Satisfactory Academic Progress (SAP) Standards.
 Should you fail to meet the financial aid SAP standards your financial aid may be cancelled and result in an overpayment.
-See SAP Policy at http://www.citruscollege.edu/stdntsrv/finaid/Pages/SAP.aspx. - 5.
+See SAP Policy. - 5.
 Over-awards: Students can not be paid at two schools.
 Regardless of the reason, any funds received in excess of the amount that the student is entitled to must be repaid by the student. - 6.
 Financial Holds: Any student who has an outstanding financial balance at the college is subject to have his/her financial aid held and/or delayed until payment has been made in full.

-Financial Aid Office
+Financial Aid Department

-Located in the SS Building Phone: (626) 914-8592
+Located in the SS Building

+Phone: (626) 914-8592

-E-mail: financialaid@citruscollege.edu http://www.citruscollege.edu/stdntsrv/finaid
+E-mail: financialaid@citruscollege.edu